gabrielegenovese/chorer/examples/cauder_suite/purchase/README.md

 Features:

-- Complex program that shows mutual exclusion violation
+- Complex program that shows an error of a miss-wrote parameter

 ## Results